Bdot42/mfakto/README.txt

 # 2.1 Supported GPUs #
 ######################

-mfakto should run on most modern AMD GPUs:
+AMD:
+- all devices that support OpenCL 1.1 or later
-- supports APUs
+- all APUs
-- the Radeon HD 4000 series, FireStream 9250 and FireStream 9270 do not support atomic operations*
+- OpenCL 1.0 devices, such as the FireStream 9250 / 9270 and Radeon HD 4000
+  series, can also run mfakto but do not support atomic operations*
-- kernel compilation fails for the Radeon HD 2000 / 3000 series and the FireStream 9170 as these devices do not support OpenCL
+- not supported: Radeon HD 2000 / 3000 series and FireStream 9170 (as kernel
+  compilation fails)

 Other:
 - Intel HD Graphics 4000 and later.
 Self-tests currently fail on macOS.
-- can be configured to run on x86 CPUs using 'mfakto -d c'
+- OpenCL-enabled CPUs via the '-d c' option
-- Nvidia devices are currently not supported
+- not currently supported: Nvidia devices

-* without atomics, multiple factors found in the same block are not processed correctly.
-Tests have shown that mfakto will report only one factor.
-It may even return an incorrect factor due to a mix of bytes from multiple factors.
+* without atomics, mfakto does not correctly process multiple factors found in the same block / grid.
+Tests have shown that it will report only one factor.
+It may even return a scrambled factor due to a mix of bytes from multiple factors.
-PrimeNet will automatically check factors and reject any incorrect ones.
-In this case, please rerun the exponent and bit level on the CPU by using either 'mfakto -d c' or Prime95 / mprime.
+PrimeNet will automatically reject factors that do not divide a Mersenne number.
+If this happens, rerun the exponent and bit level on the CPU with either the '-d c' option or Prime95 / mprime.

 #############
 # 2.2 Linux #